TK-K Explorers

 • Religion

-Students will learn basic prayers and the foundations of our faith from the Baltimore Catechism, and St. Joseph’s Catechism.
+Students will learn basic prayers and the foundations of our faith.
 Bible verse memorization and a "Virtue of the Month" will be incorporated throughout the year.
 Teachers model and encourage students to be respectful, kind, and charitable members of the school community.
 These lessons are delivered both through structured catechesis and organically during play, rest, and classroom routines.

 • Great Moral Stories (GMS)